Wanted man's two years on the run ended by Northamptonshire Police Euro 2020 domestic abuse crackdown

 It also sends out a strong message to perpetrators – if you commit domestic abuse, expect to be interrupted wherever you are – whether at work or down the pub watching the football – by an officer with a warrant for your arrest.

-Police have also released photos of eight men currently wanted in connection with domestic abuse incidents in the county, although one has since handed himself in and another arrested.
+Police have also released photos of a number of men currently wanted in connection with domestic abuse incidents in the county, although one has since handed himself in and another arrested.

-The remaining six men are not connected to one another and are wanted on suspicion of separate offences.
+The remaining five men are not connected to one another and are wanted on suspicion of separate offences.
+They are (top row, left to right)

 Machi O’Brien, aged 26, has links to Wellingborough - Ref no 20000596539